PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 .. warning::

-    As the pedestrians currently aim for the center of the exit area, defining wide exits may lead to unexpected behavior.
+    Currently, pedestrians in the simulation are programmed to target the center of the exit area.
+    Therefore, creating wide exits could potentially lead to unpredictable behavior.
-    In some case it might be more suitable to define multiple exits instead one wide one.
+    In certain situations, it may be more appropriate to establish multiple exits rather than a single wide one.

 Waiting Queue
 ^^^^^^^^^^^^^

 It is not only possible to steer agents with waypoints, it is also possible to let them wait in queues.
 *JuPedSim* offers :class:`Queues <jupedsim.stages.NotifiableQueueStage>` where the agents will wait at predefined positions.
-The provided positions are ordered by their order of definition, and agents will wait on the first empty spot.
+The positions given are arranged according to the sequence in which they are defined, and agents will wait at the first available spot.
 When agents leave the queue, the other agents will move up in their waiting positions until they reach the front.
-To release agents from the queue, a signal needs to be send to the queue, signaling that the first n agents can leave it.
+In order to allow agents to leave the queue, a signal must be sent to it, indicating that the first `n` agents in the queue are permitted to exit.

 .. note::

-    When there are more agents arriving at the queue then waiting positions are available, all overflow agents will wait at the last waiting position.
+    If the number of agents arriving at the queue exceeds the available waiting positions, all additional agents beyond capacity will wait at the last designated waiting position.

 .. figure:: /_static/stages/queue.svg
     :width: 80%
     :align: center
     :alt: A series of dots represent the different waiting positions, connected with arrows which show in which direction the agents will move up.

-    Representation of an :class:`Queue <jupedsim.stages.NotifiableQueueStage>` (dots).
+    Representation of the :class:`Queue <jupedsim.stages.NotifiableQueueStage>` (dots).
     The first position is marked orange and the last position light-blue.
     The movement of the agents to move up the queue is indicated by the red arrows.